YOGINIMAHIMA1/FINALPROJECT/Bug Tracker.md

 *  Not yet implemented.
 #                               Testing:
-* No testing has been conducted as the issue is still o
+* No testing has been conducted as the issue is still open

 #       3. Bug Report: File Not Received at Server End Despite Successful Transfer
 *       Reported by: Mahima Bhardwaj , Diksha Kumari, Sunny